Khachmaz (city)

-Etymology

-Modern historians believe that the name Khachmaz derives from Khachmataki tribe of Huns, which transformed into Khacmaz in the middle of 7th century.
-In the second middle of the 7th century, part of the tribe migrated to the territory of the current Oghuz district and constructed the settlement and named Khachmar fortress.
+Climate

 Economy

 The economy of Khachmaz is partially agricultural, partially tourist-based, with some industries in operation.

 Tourism

 Khachmaz is considered a popular tourist destination, especially due to the Nabran municipality.
 The combination of a warm summer climate, woods along the seashore and clean golden beaches was exploited by the construction of large numbers of hotels and apartments in Khacmaz.